PALM TREE PRODUCTIONS

 The Hikes and Climbs page depicts the more strenuous side of travel adventure.
-We have picture stories from mountain climbs and hikes in Uganda, Kenya, Tanzania, Malawi, on the soaring volcanoes of Mexico, in Switzerland and the USA and now Albania and Montenegro.
+We have picture stories from mountain climbs and hikes in Uganda, Kenya, Tanzania, Malawi, on the soaring volcanoes of Mexico, in Switzerland and the USA, Albania, Montenegro, Croatia and the rest of the Balkans, and now the Eifel.
 The USA is heavily represented, including stories of many 14,000 footers in Colorado and some icy peaks in the Cascades of Washington State.
 There is also plenty of advice for the weekend hiker - or the mountaineer with a couple of days to spare - on what to do in the vicinity of New York or Tirana.

 The travel page collects stories and pictures from locations around the world, where our work or private interest has taken us.
 There is some bias towards travel in the USA - and New York, for we lived there when the digital age finally became the household stuff.
 While living in New York, we were lucky to visit Vietnam, Mexico, Bhutan, Egypt, the Virgin Islands and some European locations.
-Now there is more about Albania, Montenegro, Greece, Macedonia, Bulgaria and Kyrgyzstan.
+Now there is more about Albania, Montenegro, Croatia, Macedonia, Belarus, Bulgaria, Greece, Armenia, and Turkmenistan and Kyrgyzstan.
 There is also a short story on "how to build your go-anywhere expedition truck", which we built and used in eastern and southern Africa, where we lived for many years.
 There is also lots of stuff for the "offroad enthusiast".

 We moved to Albania in 2009 and continue to build a site with as much as useful information about hikes, climbs, off-road drives and other adventures as we manage to explore.
 Albania is no longer the great mystery that it was, but certainly a challenging first class destination for the intrepid traveller.
 Where possible, we provide links to interesting or useful resource material. including Google maps, GPS trail data and other information, so you don't get lost.